flexseth/bioboxfinal/README.md

 It actually adds the block, which you can see if you try to resolve the block.
 Convert it to HTML and then click Preview, it will render the user's block.
 There may be a fix for this.

+> wp-scripts doesn't exist
+Please make sure to build the package with terminal or VS Code, not in the local site shell.